jannewer/intra-class-rare-learn/README.md

 for [scikit-learn](https://scikit-learn.org) compatible extensions, but was modified to use [uv](https://docs.astral.sh/uv/) instead of pixi.

+## Installation

+The package can be installed directly from GitHub using uv with `uv add icrlearn git+https://github.com/jannewer/intra-class-rare-learn.git`

 ## Documentation

 Documentation is available at https://jannewer.github.io/intra-class-rare-learn/